BOLTON'S BITS, HELPING TO RESTORE BOLTON TRANSPORT 122

 Etched brass ladders.

-3mm White LEDs fitted to each lamp and either a 470 ohm or 1k ohm resistor wired to positive side with rest of signal as negative (if requested.)
+Warm white LEDs fitted to each lamp and a suitable resistor wired to positive side with rest of signal as negative (if requested.)

 Sprayed with primer then finished with appropriate enamels.
 Light weathering at no extra cost.